-On June 22, 2015, the City of Pacifica approved a coastal development permit (CDP) for the construction of four 450 square foot detached apartment units on a vacant 18,411 square foot lot, in a Medium Density Residential Zoning District (R-3-G/CZ).
+On June 22, 2015, the City of Pacifica approved a coastal development permit (CDP) for the construction of four detached apartment units on a vacant lot, in a Medium Density Residential Zoning District (R-3-G/CZ) in the 4000 block of Palmetto Avenue in the City of Pacifica.
 The Appellants contend that the City-approved project raises LCP conformance issues with respect to the protection of biological resources, geotechnical issues and coastal hazards, traffic and parking, coastal access, and visual resources.
-Specifically, the Appellants contend the approved development is inconsistent with the policies of the Pacifica certified LCP because it: 1) impacts wetland areas located within 100 feet of the proposed project; 2) is sited in a hazardous area which may increase erosion risks to the surrounding area and the potential need to armor and/or relocate the development and associated adjacent infrastructure, should managed retreat be required in the future; 3) creates potential traffic hazards by the proposed project's ingress/egress to Palmetto Avenue and the inadequacy of parking provided; 4) results in cumulative impacts on public access and recreation in the area; and 5) impacts the scenic and visual character of the surrounding area.
+Specifically, the Appellants contend the approved development is inconsistent with the City's LCP because it would: 1) impact wetlands located within 100 feet of the proposed project; 2) be sited in a hazardous area which may increase erosion risks to the surrounding area and the potential need for future armoring and/or relocation of the development should managed retreat be required; 3) create potential traffic hazards by the proposed ingress/egress to Palmetto Avenue and the inadequacy of parking provided; 4) result in cumulative impacts on public access and recreation; and 5) adversely impact the scenic and visual character of the surrounding area.

-Staff believes the City-approved project raises substantial issues regarding the protection of biological resources, the potential risks associated with coastal hazards, and traffic impacts.
-Regarding biological resources, the LCP specifies in relevant part that for projects located within 100 feet of environmentally sensitive habitat areas, including wetlands, a habitat survey shall be prepared by a qualified biologist to determine the extent of the sensitive habitats so that appropriate buffers and mitigation measures can be established to minimize potential impacts.
-The LCP also prohibits new development in wetlands and outlines specific development standards for new development in wetland buffers including that buffers shall be protected, no development adjacent to buffers shall reduce the biological productivity or water quality of the wetland, and potential impacts shall be mitigated.
-The City approved the proposed development based on a biological report that reported no valuable habitats onsite.
-However, an updated wetlands delineation shows existing wetlands within 30 feet of the proposed structures and 14 feet of the proposed driveway.
-Thus, the habitat survey used in the City approval did not determine the exact location of wetlands, appropriate buffers or recommend mitigation measures consistent with LCP requirements.
-As such, Staff finds the appeals raise a substantial issue with respect to the approved project's conformity with the biological resource protection policies of the certified LCP.
+Staff agrees the City-approved project raises substantial issues regarding the protection of biological resources, the potential risks associated with coastal hazards, scenic and visual resources and traffic impacts.
+Regarding biological resources, the LCP specifies in relevant part that for projects located within 100 feet of Environmentally Sensitive Habitat Areas (ESHA), including wetlands, a habitat survey shall be prepared by a qualified biologist to determine the extent of the sensitive habitats so that appropriate buffers and mitigation measures can be established to minimize potential impacts.
+The LCP also prohibits new development in wetlands and outlines specific development standards for new development proposed in wetland buffers, including that buffers shall be protected, no development adjacent to buffers shall reduce the biological productivity or water quality of the wetland, and potential impacts shall be mitigated.
+The City approved the proposed development based on a submitted biological report that reported no sensitive habitats onsite.
+However, an updated wetlands delineation submitted by the Applicants shows existing wetlands within 30 feet of the proposed structures and within 14 feet of the proposed driveway.
+Thus, the report used in the City approval did not determine the exact location of wetlands, and did not recommend appropriate buffers or mitigation measures consistent with LCP requirements.
+As such, Staff believes the appeals raise a substantial issue with respect to the approved project's conformity with the biological resource protection policies of the certified LCP.